 AASB 16 Leases will primarily impact the accounting by lessees and will result in the recognition of almost all leases on the balance sheet.
 The standard removes the distinction between operating and financing leases and requires recognition of a 'right-to-use' asset and a financial liability to pay rentals for almost all lease contracts.
-The Group is yet to fully assess the impact but it is likely that the Group's assets and liabilities will be significantly impacted.
+The Group has commenced its assessment of the impact and it is likely that the Group's assets and liabilities will be significantly impacted.
 The standard is applicable from 1 January 2019.